 Pre-AP Science: Developing Inquiry Mindsets in the Science Classroom

-In this workshop, participants examine the characteristics of an effective, collaborative science classroom through the lens of the Pre-AP Biology Framework, instructional shifts, and shared instructional principles.
-Teachers will actively engage in modeling focused on building a safe classroom environment where students develop inquiry skills while accessing critical content through close observation and analysis, higher-order questioning, evidence-based writing and academic conversation.
-Participants will plan for the inclusion of observation and analysis, collaborative group structures and academic conversations in their daily instruction.
+Developing inquiry mindsets is a focus of the Pre-AP science classroom.
+In this workshop, participants examine an effective, collaborative science classroom through the Pre-AP Biology framework, areas of focus, and shared instructional principles.
+Teachers actively engage in modeling that a safe classroom environment that lets students develop inquiry skills while accessing critical content.
+Students will do this through close observation and analysis, higher-order questioning, evidence-based writing, and academic conversation.
+Participants create a plan to incorporate observation and analysis, collaborative group structures, and academic conversations in their daily instruction.

-- Build an understanding of the connections between a safe, collaborative, inquiry-focused science classroom and the Pre-AP instructional shifts and shared principles.
+- Examine the connections between a safe, collaborative, inquiry-focused science classroom and the Pre-AP areas of focus and shared instructional principles.

 Using Analytical Reading and Writing to Promote Conceptual Understanding in Pre-AP Science